 In the early 2000’s Manolo Quesada assembled a new management team around him which included general manager Julio Fajardo, Manolo’s brother Alvaro Quesada, who as vice president was in charge of the company’s farms and fledgling cigarette operation,and his nephew Alvarito.
 Unfortunately, in April 2002 a plane crash took the lives of all three, leaving Manolo to run the company.

-Today Manolo Quesada works with his two daughters, Patricia and Raquel and his niece Esther Quesada, Alvaro’s daughter.
-Now the fifth generation of the Quesada Family runs the manufacturing facility with over 300 people keeping the tradition of making premium cigars.
+Today Raquel and Patricia Quesada, the fifth generation of the Quesada Family, solely run the manufacturing facility with over 150 people keeping the tradition of making premium cigars alive.